SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ```

 <!-- #region id="jhs3vpglaux4" -->
-Next we define the path along in CV space.
+Next, we define the path along in CV space.
 In this case, we start at $-1.5$ and end the path at the position $1.5$.
-We are using a linear interpolation with $25$ replica.
+We are using linear interpolation with $25$ replica.
 <!-- #endregion -->

 ```python id="Uvkeedv4atn3"